AimeeJATDev/HTML-CSS-JS-Calculator/README.md

 # Calculator
 I made this calculator using HTML, CSS and JS and it includes all of the basic operations a calculator should have.
-Below is a live version on CodePen which shows how it works.
+Below is a live version on CodePen which shows it in action.

 #### CodePen: https://codepen.io/AimeeJATDev/full/JjVZNVG